fingerprintjs/fingerprintjs/docs/api.md

 })
 ```

-💡 Scripts downloaded from our CDN (https://openfpcdn.io) have monitoring requests diabled by default.
+💡 Scripts downloaded from our CDN (https://openfpcdn.io) have monitoring disabled by default.

 If you have a TypeScript error that occurs in a FingerprintJS file,
 see the [TypeScript support guide](typescript_support.md).